 Figure 2-7: The important factors to consider within the project environment.
-Table from "Project Management for Scientists and Engineers" by Barron & Barron, CC BY 4.0

 The importance of understanding the organizational culture and strategy is important to projects.
 HR Specialists can play a role in assisting project managers in identifying the relationship between organizational culture and selection of projects.
 If the project does not align with the corporate culture and strategy, it could fail.
 When independent decisions are made by different departments there is confusion and often conflict.
 This can lead to unhappy customers.
 Projects must be aligned with strategy that evolves from the corporate culture.
 A selection process of priorities to the organization, and that align with its strategy and the project are the success markers.
 Otherwise, companies waste people's time, energy and money.
 Products and services need to be of high quality for customers.